3 days in Faro itinerary: old town and hidden gems

 Known primarily as a summer break destination, Faro has its best and hottest weather during the summer months.
 However, there are also good alternative times to visit, which we’ll explore below.

-The summer, which runs from June until September, is the overall hottest time to visit Faro.
-Average daily temperatures range from 72-76°F, with highs of 83°F and evening lows of 64°F.
+Summer, which runs from June until September, is the hottest time to visit Faro.
+Average daily temperatures range from 72 to 76°F, with highs of 83°F and evening lows of 64 °F. On average, July and August are the hottest months of the year.

 This season also marks the least amount of rain, with between 0-0.5 inches falling throughout each.
 July is the driest of the year, sometimes with no rainfall at all.

-Average temperatures range from 63-67°F, with highs of up to 73°F and lows of 55°F. Rainfall can range from 0.5-1.5 inches in these months.
+Average temperatures range from 63-67 °F, with highs of up to 73 °F and lows of 55 °F. Rainfall can range from 0.5-1.5 inches in these months.

 January is usually the coldest month to visit Faro.
 Rainfall is at its highest this time of year, with between 2–3 inches falling throughout each month.
 With 3.2 inches, November is the wettest month of the year.

-Faro Itinerary (3 days)
+Faro itinerary (3 days)

-Whilst it covers mostly everything, it’s also flexible meaning there will be a few hours free here and there.
+Whilst it covers mostly everything, it’s also flexible, meaning there will be a few hours free here and there.

 Day 1 in Faro

 After dropping luggage off at the accommodation, head straight to Cidade Velha for some breakfast (or early lunch).
-To save you time just head to Chelsea Coffee and Brunch because it’s the best place for both.
+To save you time, just head to Chelsea Coffee and Brunch because it’s the best place for both.

 It marks the entrance of the old quarters and is also close to the giant Moorish walls that engulf the old town.